t-beigbeder/otvl_cabri/README.md

 Secret keys are never used outside the scope of the component requesting or updating data.
 This also means that when using encryption, confidential data is never exposed to third parties neither in transit nor at rest.
+The remark also applies to the HTTP remote access in which case all DSS data is kept encrypted as soon as it leaves the client or until it is delivered to it.

 Internally, Cabri makes use of [age](https://age-encryption.org/) technology whose specification can be found [here](https://github.com/C2SP/C2SP/blob/main/age.md).